euwbah/musescore-microtonal-edo-plugin/README.md

 Ab-down major can be denoted like this: `.v.bv.bv.v.v.bv.bv` representing the key signature of Cv, Dbv, Ebv, Fv, Gv, Abv, Bbv.

+**IMPORTANT!** Following a custom key signature, should there be a modulation to any standard key signature, it is still necessary to reset the custom key signature to the default, that is, `.......`.
+Otherwise, the previous custom key signature would still be in effect, as it is being overriden.

 ### Note to self / developers: